mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 ## Overview

 Data tables display information in a grid-like format of rows and columns.
 They organize information in a way that’s easy to scan so that users can look for patterns and insights.
-The data grid comes in 2 versions, both in Material-UI X:
+The data grid comes in 2 versions, both in MUI X:

 The data grid comes with two different licenses:

-- [DataGrid](https://material-ui.com/api/data-grid/data-grid/), it's [MIT licensed](https://tldrlegal.com/license/mit-license) and available on npm as `@mui/x-data-grid`.
+- [DataGrid](https://mui.com/api/data-grid/data-grid/), it's [MIT licensed](https://tldrlegal.com/license/mit-license) and available on npm as `@mui/x-data-grid`.
-- [DataGridPro](https://material-ui.com/api/data-grid/data-grid-pro/), it's **Commercially licensed** and available on npm as `@mui/x-data-grid-pro`.
+- [DataGridPro](https://mui.com/api/data-grid/data-grid-pro/), it's **Commercially licensed** and available on npm as `@mui/x-data-grid-pro`.
   The features only available in the commercial version are suffixed with a <span class="pro"></span> icon for the Pro plan or a <span class="premium"></span> icon for the Premium plan.

   <img src="/static/x/header-icon.png" style="width: 454px; margin-bottom: 2rem;" alt="">

   You can check the [feature comparison](/components/data-grid/getting-started/#feature-comparison) for more details.
-  See [Pricing](https://material-ui.com/store/items/material-ui-pro/) for details on purchasing licenses.
+  See [Pricing](https://mui.com/store/items/material-ui-pro/) for details on purchasing licenses.

 ### MIT version

-The first version is meant to simplify the [Table demo](https://material-ui.com/components/tables/#sorting-amp-selecting) with a clean abstraction.
+The first version is meant to simplify the [Table demo](https://mui.com/components/tables/#sorting-amp-selecting) with a clean abstraction.
 This abstraction also set constraints that allow the component to implement new features.

 ```js